Information Requests (FOI and EIR) Procedure

 5.1.
 Receiving and logging an Information Request

-5.1.1.
-Once an Information has been received the Data Protection Officer will log the request on the Information Request Register.
+5.1.2.
+Once a request for information has been received the FOI/EIR Team will log the request on the Information Request Tracker.

 5.1.3.
-FOI and EIR requests must be answered within 20 working days from receipt, unless clarification on the request has been sought from the person making the request.
+FOI and EIR requests must be answered within 20 working days from receipt, unless clarification on the request has been sought from the person making the request, or there is a legitimate reason permitted by the Act or regulations.

 5.2.
 Valid FOI Requests

-5.2.1.
 A valid FOI request must be received in a written format, contain contact information, and adequately describe the information required.
-If the request does not adequately then we should contact the applicant and ask them to provide us with more information or clarification.
-While we are waiting for them to respond the 20-day count is paused.
+If the request does not adequately describe the information required, then we should contact the applicant and ask them to provide us with more information or clarification.
+Where clarification on the request has been sought, the 20 working day response period will not start until a satisfactory reply constituting a valid request is received.

 5.3.
 Valid EIR request